-In Maine and elsewhere, seaweed is experiencing increased interest from aquaculturists, harvesters, researchers, and those in the business of making products from marine macroalgae.
-This is due to some innovative research being conducted in the region, and because Maine now boasts the first and only commercial kelp aquaculture operation in the United States, Portland-based Ocean Approved.
+In Maine and elsewhere, the field of seaweed cultivation is experiencing increased interest from aquaculturists, harvesters, researchers and those in the business of making products from marine macroalgae.
+This is due to some innovative research being conducted in the region, and because Maine now has the first and only commercial kelp aquaculture operation in the United States, Portland-based Ocean Approved.

-The seaweed industry will be the subject of a workshop on Thursday, August 30 at the University of Maine Darling Marine Center.
-The workshop will cover the biology, culture techniques, and products being made from seaweed, and will review the findings of a recent technology transfer project in kelp-shellfish polyculture, funded by the Maine Aquaculture Innovation Center.
+The seaweed industry will be the subject of a workshop on Thursday, August 30 at the University of Maine’s Darling Marine Center in Walpole.
+The workshop will cover the biology, culture techniques and products being made from seaweed, and will review the findings of a recent technology transfer project in kelp-shellfish polyculture, funded by the Maine Aquaculture Innovation Center.